You can parse, format, and process the date and time within an expression. Dates use the ISO 8601 format in UTC.

 where:

-• <inputDateTime1> is the primary date-time in ISO-8601 format to compare with.
+• <inputDateTime1> is the primary date-time in a supported ISO 8601 format to compare with.
 The value is inclusive.

-• <inputDateTime2> is the other date-time in ISO-8601 format to compare to.
+• <inputDateTime2> is the other date-time in a supported ISO 8601 format to compare to.
 The value is exclusive.

-• <defaultIfNotDate> is the default value to return if either of the input date-time are null, empty, blank, or not a valid ISO 8601 format
+• <defaultIfNotDate> is the default value to return if either of the input date-time are null, empty, blank, or not a supported ISO 8601 format.

 Note:

-<inputDateTime1> and <inputDateTime2> are treated as null if null, empty, blank, or not a valid ISO 8601 format.
+<inputDateTime1> and <inputDateTime2> are treated as null if null, empty, blank, or not a supported ISO 8601 format.

 The letter P starts the period, [n] is an integer representing the number of years, months, and days, represented by Y, M, and D, respectively.

 A zero period is represented as zero days, or P0D.
 The result is negative if <inputDateTime2> is before <inputDateTime1>.
-If either of the input date-time is null, empty, blank or not a valid ISO 8601 format, value provided for <defaultIfNotDate> is returned.
+If either of the input date-time is null, empty, blank or not a supported ISO 8601 format, the value provided for <defaultIfNotDate> is returned.

 The period is calculated by removing complete months, then calculating the remaining number of days, adjusting to ensure that both have the same sign.
 The number of months is then split into years and months based on a 12 month year.